Shield with NIST SP 800-171

 Periodically assess the controls in organizational systems to see if the controls are effective in their application.
 This assessment should be done on a regular basis to ensure that current processes will continue to protect CUI.

-Scan for vulnerabilities in organizational systems and applications periodically and when new vulnerabilities affecting those systems are identified, and remediate those vulnerabilities.
+Scan for vulnerabilities in organizational systems and applications periodically and when new vulnerabilities affecting those systems are identified, remediate those vulnerabilities.

-But you’re not done just quite yet, as working with federal agencies comes with additional compliance and reporting obligations.
-In order to get a federal agency to view your organization as “NIST SP 800-171 compliant”, your system security plan will need to include documentation of how the security requirements are met or how you plan to meet the requirements and address known and anticipated threats.
-A system security plan describes:
+But you’re not done just yet, as working with federal agencies comes with additional compliance and reporting obligations.
+In order to get a federal agency to view your organization as “NIST SP 800-171 compliant,” your system security plan will need to include documentation of how the security requirements are met or how you plan to meet the requirements and address known and anticipated threats.

 The system boundary